rehierl/node-tree-outliner/1-1-1-graph-theory/1-6-components.md

 A **(connected) component** `c := G[T] := (T,U)` of a graph `G := (V,E)`
-is an induced subgraph such that each vertex `(x in T)` is connected with all other vertices `(y in T)` in the graph's underlying undirected graph `UG := UG(G) := (V,A)`.
+is an induced subgraph such that each vertex `(x in T)` is connected with every other vertex `(y in T)` in the graph's underlying undirected graph `UG := UG(G) := (V,A)`.
 That is, `UG` contains an undirected path `p` for all pairs of vertices `(x,y in T)` - i.e. `(p(x,y) in P[UG])`.